Hooligans sent to prison for “punk prayer”

 Sentencing was held in August, 2012.
 Protesters stood outside the court building in the Kremlin and included journalists, prominent writers and supporters of the band members.
 They were sentenced to two years in prison even though Putin said they shouldn’t be judged too harshly.
 There was an expectation that they would be sentenced to time-served and released in the courtroom.
 Protests erupted in Moscow and other cities including New York City.
 It was reported that Paul McCartney and Madonna condemned the prosecution of the girls and support came from Genesis, Yoko Ono, Peter Gabriel and others.

 Update: In November, 2012, a court in Moscow banned the video of the girls in the cathedral from the web as “extremist.”
 Three other videos of the group were also banned.
+2013: In a show of good faith in advance of the Winter Olympics in Sochi, Russia, Putin released the band members along with hundreds of other political prisoners.

 This event makes you stop and appreciate the freedom of speech enjoyed in the U.S. and many other countries.
 Our right to free speech isn’t absolute, but exercise it wisely and often.